chaimt/beam-workshop/java/README.md

     https://console.cloud.google.com/dataflow?project=backend-ct
     ```

+Project steps
+* Step 1: copy data as is from storage to bigquery (master code)
+    * ReadFileAndExtractTimestamps -> get time for windowing from event
+    * ExtractFlowInfoFn -> extract data from csv to class
+    * FormatMaxesFn -> convert class to row for writing in bigquery
+    * BigQueryIO.writeTableRows() -> write to table using schema FormatMaxesFn.getSchema()

 * Step 2: fix parse of data to duplicate each row per lane information
    * fix method ExtractFlowInfoFn